eduardomcm/VelociraptorCompetition/README.md

 # Windows.EventLogs.PassTheHash

-  Pass-The- Hash attacks are usually performed by dumping the connected user password’s hash (AKA NTLM hash) from memory and instead of using a clear text password to authenticate a user, the hash is passed straight to a remote host as an NTLM authentication instead of requesting service ticket from the domain controller using Kerberos,
+  Pass-The-Hash attacks are usually performed by dumping the connected user password’s hash (AKA NTLM hash) from memory and instead of using a clear text password to authenticate a user, the hash is passed straight to a remote host as an NTLM authentication instead of requesting service ticket from the domain controller using Kerberos,